Iris20050110/Platformer/README.md

 ## Overview

 Hello!
-Thank you for checking out this git repository for a simple vertical platformer game!
+Thank you for checking out this git repository for a vertical platformer game!
+This is a simplified version of a runner game developed through JavaScript and HTML Canvas Graphics.
 If you would like to learn more, please feel to reach out: yushanli0110@g.ucla.edu

 ## Setup